 - Business visits (December 2021 & April 2022)

 For a complete summary of the City's public outreach efforts and insights gained, please view the Public Outreach Summary Report, published in January 2022.

 The primary insight from the City's public outreach efforts indicated the community's desire to maintain the current look and feel of High Street's unique small-town character.
-This feedback, along with others, was incorporated into an updated Draft Ordinance.
-Outlined below are key elements of the ordinance, based on the public feedback the City received.
+This feedback, along with others, was incorporated into an Ordinance, which after being modified and approved by the Planning Commission, was presented and adopted by the Moorpark City Council on July 6, 2022.
+Outlined below are key elements of the adopted ordinance, based on the public feedback the City received.

 What Constitutes a Chain Store?